mrblasco/energy_save_home_work/03-firms.md

 ## Monetary and non-monetary rewards

-Several studies have shown that non-monetary rewards, including vouchers, public social reward points [@handgraaf2013public], serious games [@orland2014saving] or the possibility of winning a competition, can reduce energy consumption.
+Several studies have shown that non-monetary rewards, including vouchers, public social reward points [@handgraaf2013public], serious games [@orland2014saving] or the possibility of winning a competition can reduce energy consumption.
 For example, a study testing the promotion of energy saving based on points engaged about 60% of employees, leading to a substantial reduction in energy consumption [@kuntz2012many].

 In a serious game called "Energy Chickens", energy saving measured through plug-in sensors earned participants eggs with which they could purchase accessories in a virtual farm.
-The intervention led to significant energy savings; however, the effects did not seem to last beyond duration of the game [@orland2014saving].
+The intervention led to significant energy savings; however, the effects did not seem to last beyond the game duration [@orland2014saving].
 Similarly, a large-scale competition involving small material rewards among 500 Italian bank branches also reduced energy consumption [@fanghella2022evaluating].

 In comparison, small-sized cash rewards rarely show an effect or are only short-lived [@handgraaf2013public; @schall2017incentivizing].
 This evidence suggests that more than low-powered economic incentives are needed to achieve consistent and notable energy savings at work.